acend/terraform-training/content/en/docs/06_azure/7-add-aci.md

 As always, should any of your ressources be crashing or disappearing, the Secretary will disavow any knowledge of your actions.

-Here are som usefull links to consider:
+Here are some usefull links to consider:

 * check the terraform [documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/container_group) how to use addtional containers
 * [here](https://caddyserver.com/docs/) is an excellent solution to protect endpoints